2021 El Salvador International Research Experience for Students

 Michigan Technological University (MTU), the Consortium of Universities for the Advancement of Hydrologic Science, Inc. (CUAHSI), and Lutheran World Relief (LWR) received support from the National Science Foundation - International Research Experience for Students program to explore agricultural community adaptations to extreme hydrometeorological events in El Salvador.
 The project seeks MS and PhD students to conduct hydrological and sociocultural research in El Salvador for 8 weeks during the summer.

 The main program activity of this project is an eight-week International Research Experience in agricultural communities of El Salvador.
 The first cohort of student participants will focus on understanding issues of water availability, gender and power relationships, root causes of vulnerability within communities, and the installation of hydrometeorological monitoring equipment.
 The activities will bring graduate students together with MTU and students’ own faculty advisors, CUAHSI mentors, LWR staff, Universidad de El Salvador - Facultad Multidisciplinaria Paracentral professors and students, and rural farmers to conduct group projects.
 The goal is to create opportunities where students from many universities can exchange ideas and advance concepts with project partners that help inform local partners’ development interventions and research for subsequent cohorts.
 Results from each cohort should highlight problems/challenges facing communities for which solutions can be explored collaboratively between all stakeholders.

-2020 will be the first International Research Experience Cohort.
-Students apply to the program before January 31, 2020.
+As the 2020 IRES was canceled due to COVID-19, 2021 will be the first International Research Experience Cohort.
+Students apply to the program before January 31, 2021.
 Selected students will travel to El Salvador for the eight-week program in mid-June.
 Students are grouped into teams organized around projects defined by the theme leaders and pre-selected topics.
 While there may be some overlap with the students' individual MS/PhD research projects, the expectation is that the work and research done during the Summer Institute will be a separate, self-contained project.

 International Research Experience Highlights